-Revised section Source (U.S. Code) Source (Statutes at Large) 702(b) 702(c) 32:33 (less provisos).
+Revised section Source (U.S. Code) Source (Statutes at Large) 702(c) 32:33 (less provisos).
 32:33 (last proviso).
 32:35.
-32:33 (lst proviso).
+32:33 (1st proviso).
 June 3, 1916, ch.
 134, §§ 83, 84, 39 Stat.
 203, 204.

 In subsection (a), the word "supplies" is substituted for the detailed description of stores, material, and equipment, since under section 101(12) of this title, "supplies" includes stores, material, and equipment.
-The words "may buy or manufacture" are substituted for the words "is authorized to procure \ \ \ by purchase or manufacture".
-The words "within the limits of time to time" are omitted as surplusage.
+The words "may buy or manufacture" are substituted for the words "is authorized to procure by purchase or manufacture".
+The words "within the limits of available appropriations made by Congress" and "from time to time" are omitted as surplusage.

 In subsection (b), the words "the Secretary concerned is satisfied" are substituted for the words "it shall be shown to the satisfaction of the Secretary of the Army".
 The words "buy any article issued by the Army or the Air Force" are substituted for the words "purchase, from the Department of the Army, of any article issued by any of the supply departments of the Army".

-In subsection (c), the words "the issue of" are substituted for the words "whenever \ \ shall have been issued \ \ \ shall be furnished".
-The words "shall he without charge" are substituted for the words "without charging the cost or value thereof or any expense connected therewith".
-The words "provided for the support" are omitted as surplusage.
+issued by any of the supply departments of the Army".
+In subsection (c), the words "the issue of" are substituted for the words "whenever shall have been issued shall be furnished".
+The words "shall be without charge" are substituted for the words "without charging the cost or value thereof or any expense connected therewith".
+The words "provided for the support" are omitted as surplusage port' are omitted as surplusage.

-In subsection (d), the words "No property may be issued to \ \ \ unless that jurisdiction" are substituted for the words "Provided, That as a condition precedent to the issue of any property as provided for by this title" and "desiring such issue".
+In subsection (d), the words "No property may be issued to unless that jurisdiction' are substituted for the words "Provided, That as a condition precedent to the issue of any property as provided for by this title' and "desiring such issue".

 2006-Subsec. (a).
 Pub.
-L. 109-163 substituted "State, the Commonwealth of Puerto Rico, Guam, and the Virgin Islands" for "State or Territory or Puerto Rico"
+L. 109-163 substituted "State, the Commonwealth of Puerto Rico, Guam, and the Virgin Islands" for "State or Territory or Puerto Rico".